thierrygosselin/stackr/README.md

 ## Roadmap of future developments:

 * Until publication **stackr** will change rapidly (see contributions below for bug reports).
-* Updated filters: more efficient, interactive and visualization included.
+* Updated filters: more efficient, interactive and visualization included: *in progress*
-* Better integration with other GBS/RADseq approaches, beside [STACKS](http://catchenlab.life.illinois.edu/stacks/).
+* Better integration with other GBS/RADseq approaches, beside [STACKS](http://catchenlab.life.illinois.edu/stacks/): *in progress*
-* Integrated converter function to input and output several file formats.
+* Integrated converter function to input and output several file formats: *done*
-* Workflow tutorial that links functions and points to specific vignettes to further explore some problems.
+* Workflow tutorial that links functions and points to specific vignettes to further explore some problems: *in progress*
 * Integration of several functions with [STACKS](http://catchenlab.life.illinois.edu/stacks/) and [DArT](http://www.diversityarrays.com) database.
 * Use Shiny and ggvis when subplots or facets becomes available...
 * Suggestions ?